Governance

 (Lori O'Neill, Susan Gayner, Donna Parr, Laurie Schultz, Claire Kennedy)

 As of November 2023, thirty three percent (five of fifteen members) of the Constellation Board of Directors are women.
-None of the current Board members identify as part of a visible minority group.
+CSI does not currently have any racially or ethnically diverse persons on the Board.

-We do not have a formal written policy on the representation of women on the Board or in senior management, and we have not adopted specific targets with respect to such representation.
-The Compensation, Nominating and Human Resources (CNHR) Committee of the Board recommends candidates for the Board of Directors, based on, among other things, their wisdom, long-term orientation, shareholder alignment, belief in the motivational power of autonomy and decentralization, experience with successful capital allocation, diversity, age, and track record of exercising sound judgment.
+We do not have a formal written policy on the representation of women or diverse persons on the Board or in senior management and have not adopted any targets with respect to such representation, as the Board does not believe that quotas or strict rules result in the identification or selection of the best candidates.
+The CNHR Committee will recommend candidates for the Board of Directors, based on, among other things, their wisdom, long-term orientation, shareholder alignment, belief in the motivational power of autonomy and decentralisation, experience with successful capital allocation, diversity, age, and track record of exercising sound judgment.
+In particular, the CNHR Committee has determined that it will recommend a racially or ethnically diverse individual to be added to the Board at or prior to the next annual meeting of shareholders.

 ESG-BOD-Independents-9